 This project is a complex one, but it will pay off the investment to the last penny, when you cook the first pizza in it.
 Choosing the right bricks for the job is essential for your project, even though they might cost more than low quality products.

 Thank you for reading our article on how to build an outdoor pizza oven and we recommend you to check out the rest of our outdoor projects.
-Please share our projects with your friends, by using the social media widgets.
+Don’t forget to SHARE our projects with your friends and LIKE us, by using the social media widgets, if you want to be the first that gets our latest articles and to help us create more free plans.